Evidence and Impact

 InSilicoUK Network, MHRA and Royal Academy of Engineering

-Journeys, experiences and best practices on computer modelled and simulated regulatory evidenc— Cross-Regulator Workshop Report
+Journeys, experiences and best practices on computer modelled and simulated regulatory evidence— Cross-Regulator Workshop Report

 Evidence generated by computer modelling and simulation methods (CM&S) have the potential to reduce, refine or even replace late-stage human testing, benefiting patient safety, the economy and sustainability.
 However, an identified barrier to their further scaling is uncertainty about regulator’s expectations and requirements for CM&S evidence.